 - VA loans

-- USDA loans and check usda eligibility to see if you are an eligible borrow
+- USDA loans and check USDA eligibility to see if you are eligible to borrow

 - Rental and financial assistance programs.

 No matter whichever type of loan you may qualify for, you will need to know and understand all available loan options before you take on any.
 You have to be very specific to your financial situation, your earning abilities, and other factors.